waynodiablo/Oystercard/yelpv3.md

 ...
 ```

 Notice the `js: true` bit.
 That's important – it tells Capybara to use Poltergeist/Phantom for this test so the JavaScript stuff that we're about to add works.
+Commit and :twisted_rightwards_arrows:.

 ##### Let's add some JavaScript